Camino Francés – Walking in the Kingdom of Navarre

 A twenty-something Korean boy was so worried about the shortage of accommodation in Ronscevalles that he ran the steep downhill stage and damaged his knee.
 We later found out that he had been taken to the nearest hospital.
 The prognosis; return home for immediate surgery.
 His story would continue to send shock waves through the Korean fraternity for many days to come.

 I departed, what still is one of the best Albergue experiences of the Camino before sunrise.
-Across from Ronscevalles second Albergue, the one featured in the movie The Way, Hostal Posada, I entered the woodland path.
-It was dark, oozed a mischievous vibe, that flooded my body with those fight or flight hormones.
-Later, I discovered these woods, Sorginaritz (Oakwoods of Witches), in the 16th century had secret coven’s where local woman, healers congregated.
+I entered the woodland path across from Ronscevalles second Albergue, featured in the movie The Way, Hostal Posada.
+It was dark, oozed a vibe that flooded my body with those fight or flight hormones.
+Later, I discovered these woods, Sorginaritz (Oakwoods of Witches), in the 16th century had a secret coven’s where local women, healers congregated.

 The tiny village of Lintzoain marks the final ascent to Zubiri.
 The track continues up to a ridge.
-The dense woodlands obscured the views over the countryside, however near the historic stones Pasos de Roldan, there is a lovely clearing.
+The dense woodlands obscured the countryside’s views; however, there is a lovely clearing near Pasos de Roldan’s historic stones.
 I took a break.
 Several pilgrims stopped and came over for a chat.
-I was about to leave when two Australian ladies, Françoise and Hilary stopped to chat.
-We walked together, stopping at the food-truck at Alto de Erro for a drink and passport stamp.
+I was about to leave when two Australian ladies, Françoise and Hilary, stopped to chat.
+We walked together, stopping at the food truck at Alto de Erro for a drink and passport stamp.
 My first Kas of the journey – best Camino refreshing and energy blasting drink.
 Hilary and I swapped travel incidents as we walked like 82-year-olds down the 810m track, which in reality was a mudslide punctuated by rocks.
 We parted at Zubiri; they were stopping to eat and have a break.
 I was booked into the Albergue Acá y Allá at Urdaniz and had another 3.9kms to walk.

 The narrow path between hedgerows to Urdaniz soon make way for bleached grasses and an electricity substation.
-The intensity of the sun increased as I reach a road and a Camino sign that directed me into another remote country lane.
+The intensity of the sun increased as I reached a road and a Camino sign that directed me into another country lane.
 It continued to climb, by which time jetlag and fatigue started to gather momentum.
-Another signpost diverted me onto a seemingly endless metal track.
-Urdaniz appeared on the horizon, like a mirage.
+Finally, another signpost diverted me onto a seemingly endless metal track.
+Urdaniz appeared on the horizon like a mirage.

 Finally, I reached the hamlet of Ilárraz.
 In the centre is a covered pavilion with bench seats.
 Another pilgrim was sitting in the shadow.
 I joined her, took off my backpack, drank some water and said hello.
 It turned out she had taken a wrong turn, and her friend had her phone and money.
-I offer my phone, however; she didn’t know her friends’ cell-phone number.
+I offered her my phone; however, she didn’t know her friends’ cell phone numbers.
 My brain was scrambled mush from jetlag and heat.
 I didn’t know how else to help her, so I continued my journey.

 Within minutes I meet my second Hilary of the day.
 She was also staying at Albergue Acá y Allá.
 I was so grateful to have someone to walk the last 0.5kms of the day.
 Hilary later confessed that she thought I was very dazed and confused.

-Albergue Acá y Allá had a pool, I stripped down to my black tech underwear, hoping it might from a distance pass as swimwear and jumped into the cold water.
+Albergue Acá y Allá had a pool; I stripped down to my black tech underwear, hoping it might from a distance pass as swimwear and jumped into the cold water.
 It was a small Albergue.
 The room rate included dinner and breakfast.
 Dinner was fabulous; generous fresh salad to start, main course a delicious chicken bake with thinly sliced potatoes.
-Eleven of us; Korean, Canadian, English, Spanish, German, American living in Jerusalem and New Zealand around a table, somehow we all managed to communicate; it was a fun night.
+Eleven pilgrims, Korean, Canadian, English, Spanish, German, American living in Jerusalem and myself, a New Zealander, around a table.
+Despite all the different languages, we had a great night.

 Day Four: Urdaniz – Pamplona

 We woke to the sound of heavy rain.
 It ceased while we ate breakfast.
-However, dark clouds had settled over the hills opposite Urdaniz (Basque name Urdaitz or Urdait).
-Except for the Koreans, two sisters and a husband we decamped on mass.
+However, dark clouds had settled over the hills opposite Urdaniz (Basque name Urdaitz).
+So, except for the Koreans, two sisters and a husband, we decamped on mass.
 Wearing wet weather gear, we headed for the pathway which wound around the bottom of those hills.
-We walked surveying the sky and hoping the sun would breakthrough.
-Fifteen minutes later, we reached Hotel Akerreta this was the Albergue in The Way and also where new friends Françoise and Hilary had spent the night.
-We took photos then headed off, down an overgrown concrete pathway.
-I was wondering if this was the scene of my 2014 fall when the heavens opened.
+We walked, surveying the sky and hoping the sun would break through.
+Fifteen minutes later, we reached Hotel Akerreta, the Albergue in The Way, and new friends Françoise and Hilary had spent the night.
+We took photos then headed off down an overgrown concrete pathway.
 Torrential rain turned the trickling flow of water on the track into a mudslide.

-Inside Pamplonas bustling streets, we go our separate ways.
-I head to the City Hall to get my bearings.
-Although I will continue to walk in Navarre for another four days, this majestic building in the citys Old Quarter seems the perfect place to bid farewell to the Kingdom of Navarre.
+Hilary and I parted ways once inside the walls of Pamplona.
+I headed to the City Hall to get my bearings.
+Although I would continue to walk in Navarre for another four days, this majestic building in the city’s Old Quarter seemed the perfect place to bid farewell to the Kingdom of Navarre.